Raidriar796/Resonite-On-Steam-Deck/README.md

 ## Steam Deck & Steam Deck OLED differences

 The refreshed model of the Steam Deck has a good handful of differences that make the device better overall.
 Despite this, you shouldn't expect better performance with the refreshed model.
 Here's what you can expect with the Steam Deck OLED.
-*DISCLAIMER: As of writing the Steam Deck OLED is not released, these are guesses based on what we know already and this may change as we get real world tests done.
-This takes into account how Resonite performs on non Steam Deck devices with different hardware configurations.*

 - Longer battery life - the more efficient APU as well as the larger battery will allow for longer usage
 - Faster RAM - the refreshed model contains RAM speeds of 6400 MT/s, compared to the original model's 5500 MT/s, that's a pretty huge jump, but not world changing.
-This will likely allow for faster asset loading in Resonite.
+This will allow for faster asset loading in Resonite.
 - More stable connection - the new Wi-Fi 6E capabilities of the refreshed model will offer better connection reliability to sessions and faster asset downloading, provided you aren't limited by your internet.

 That's it.
 There's a lot of nice changes with the refreshed model but nothing game changing for Resonite, but it shouldn't perform any worse.